 It had been a couple of years since my last visit to Paris and I decided that on this trip I would finally stay on the left bank.
 All of my previous stays in Paris include decadent stays at the gorgeous luxury iconic hotels of the right bank with easy walking distance to the Champs Elysees and the glamorous Rue de Montaigne for haute shopping and people-watching that never disappointed.
 (During my last stay at the George V, I took a dive in the beautiful indoor pool at the underground spa, only to surface next to none other than Mick Jagger in the shallow end).

-This tiny boutique hotel feels a bit more like a home with a wonderful sense of modern but warm French décor and a welcoming living room and fire place as you walk in the front door.
-With just handful of rooms and suites, it is easy to feel instantly at home.
-Included in the room rate for all guests is daily breakfast, honor bar snacks and drinks, and unlimited complimentary drinks and champagne at the self-service bar in the lounge.
+This tiny boutique hotel feels a bit more like a home with a wonderful sense of modern but warm French décor and a welcoming living room and fireplace as you walk in the front door.
+With just a handful of rooms and suites, it is easy to feel instantly at home.
+Included in the room rate for all guests are daily breakfast, honor bar snacks and drinks, and unlimited complimentary drinks and champagne at the self-service bar in the lounge.
 My guests also receive an extra amenity of a hand-selected cheese platter and a bottle of white or red wine to be enjoyed in the room, the lounge, or even packed up for your train ride as we requested.

 I was grateful for some spectacular recommendations from my dear Parisian friend and fellow food snob, Jean-Pierre that rewarded our desire to eat with and eat like a Parisian.
 I can promise that in each of these suggested bistros, you will be the only non-Parisians there and you will thank me in the morning for spectacular and reasonably priced meals that will not be easily forgotten!!